SUNET/knubbis-fleetlock/README.md

 * `go vet ./...`
 * `staticcheck ./...` (see [staticcheck](https://staticcheck.io))
 * `gosec ./...` (see [gosec](https://github.com/securego/gosec))

+If you have modified the Swagger comments you need to regenerate the relevant files:
+* `go install github.com/swaggo/swag/cmd/swag@latest`
+* `go generate ./...`

 ### CLI (flags)
 The CLI and flag handling is managed with [Cobra](https://github.com/spf13/cobra).
 If you want to add additional subcommands this can be done using `cobra-cli`, see for example [Cobra Generator](https://github.com/spf13/cobra-cli/blob/main/README.md)